syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 {% endhighlight %}
 {% endtabs %}

-N> If the `DocumentPath` property value is not provided, the SfPdfViewer component will be rendered without loading the PDF document.
-The users can then use the open option from the toolbar to browse and open the PDF as required.
+N> If the `DocumentPath` property value is not provided, the SfPdfViewer component will be rendered without loading a PDF document.
+Users can then use the open option from the toolbar to browse and open a PDF as required.

 ## Run the SfPdfViewer in Blazor MAUI in windows

-Run the sample in Windows Machine mode and it will run Blazor MAUI in windows
+Run the sample in Windows Machine mode, and it will run Blazor MAUI in Windows.

 ![Run Windows machine](images/windows-machine.png)